 Introduces anthropological approaches and methods to studying death, burial and commemoration using archaeological and skeletal evidence from prehistoric and historical periods.
 This course answers questions such as: what insights does burial of the dead provide about the human condition; what do graves reveal about burial rites; what do funerary objects reveal about social identities; what do gravestones, tombs and cemeteries reveal about beliefs, sentiments and political relationships; and what does the skeleton reveal about a person’s life?
 3 Cr.

-ANT 401 Native American Art and Culture (A)Prerequisite: ANT 100 or ARH 201, or instructor's permission.
+ANT 401 Native American Art and Culture (A)Prerequisite: ANT 101 or ARH 201 with min grade C-, or instructor's permission.

 ANT 406 Cultural Resource Management (A)

 Advanced study of the practices and standards of modern Cultural Resource Management (CRM).
 Covers the history of CRM, archeology as a profession, ethics and law, agents/agencies typically involved in CRM, and Federal and State standards.
 Introduces careers in CRM; including historical preservation, local government/planning agencies, housing/social service agencies, museums, libraries, educational institutions and advocacy groups.
 3 Cr.

 ANT 415 Human Rights and Political Ecology (A)